aurimas13/Communication-of-Services/README.md

 <br><sup>1</sup> WAIT_SECONDS are at `.env` file of Event Propagator while PORT is at `.env` file of Event Consumer [authentication](#authentication) section. </br>

 # Usage
-After the requirements are met, the package is set at your directory and two terminal windows are run, for the first terminal window you have to follow this<sup>1,2,3</sup>:
+After the requirements are met, the package is set at your directory and two terminal windows are run, follow this<sup>1</sup>:
-1) To run an Event Consumer (FLASK API) you need to provide the Python file with no arguments:
+1) For the first terminal window to run an Event Consumer (FLASK API) you will need to provide the python file with no arguments:
 ```
 >>> python main.py
 * Serving Flask app 'main' (lazy loading)